adaryb123/Java-Headhunting/README.md

 # Java-Headhunting

-Java app for headhunting agency to assign freelancers to available job offers
+Java dynamic dashboard app for headhunting agency to assign freelancers to available job offers